-"We were living in his place in Reading.
-Riley asked me if I would like to go back to live in NYC.
-I said I would.
-He said to put all my artwork in a trunk and my clothes in another in order to ship them by rail ahead of us.
-After shipping them, he decided not to go to New York after all.
-We ended up in Pittsburgh, sans artwork and sans clothing.
+"We ended up in Pittsburgh, sans artwork and sans clothing.
 I was very, very down.
 I had lost my photo collection when my mother-in-law took them, then all my artwork was lost.
 I had literally lost my whole life except for my child.
 With Riley, I spent the next months living in utter poverty in various slums in Pittsburgh and Cleveland.
 Not even a radio.
 I acquired a ballpoint pen and started drawing on cheap paper.
 It wasn't until we got to Chicago that things were a little easier.
 We lived in an apartment in the North Clark area and Lisa and I spent a lot of time walking to the zoo.
 That was in Lincoln Park, I think."

-Riley and Jan stayed in Chicago for a year and a half, where he worked for a restaurant owned by a Jewish guy, it was sort of like a Denny's, but not a chain.
+Riley and Jan stayed in Chicago for a year and a half, that's where he worked for the restaurant owned by a Jewish guy.
 After that, Minneapolis, where he had the radio stations under the name Riley Cooper.